QuantLet/STF/STFdmm01/README.md

 Published in : Statistical Tools for Finance and Insurance

-Description : 'Calculates the minimum spanning tree (MST) and presents the results as a set of links for company data set (close.csv).
+Description : Calculates the minimum spanning tree (MST) and presents the results as a set of links for company data set (close.csv).
 The data contains 20 stocks listet in S&P 500.
 The links are presented in the order of attachments.
-The matlab version equires mst.m to run the program.'
+The matlab version equires mst.m to run the program.

 Keywords : financial, distance, tree, portfolio, asset